fusiondirectory/fusiondirectory-user-manual/source/plugins/sinaps/functionalities.rst

 * The fields telephoneNumber, facsimileTelephoneNumber and mobile are emptied
 * The mail tab is removed

-Otherwhise the following fields are sychronized:
+Otherwise the following fields are sychronized:

 ================================= ======================================================================================================  ===========
 FusionDirectory field             Sinaps XML field                                                                                        Details